The Missing Cross to Purity

 For it is the word of the Lord, and the light of God,

-that prophesied and revealed
+which prophesied and revealed

 and to that holy gift or manifestation of prophecy.